lszeremeta/molstruct/README.md

 If you don't want or can't use git, you can [download the zip archive](https://github.com/lszeremeta/molstruct/archive/master.zip) and extract it.

-2. Go to the project directory and run molstruct:
+2. Go to the project directory and run Molstruct:

 ```shell
 cd molstruct